How to get a vaccination

 Visit a vaccination event

 Vaccination events are held across north east London throughout the year to make it even easier for people to stay up to date with their vaccines.
+Follow this page for the latest information.

 How do I get routine vaccines?